fancompute/angler/README.md

 ## Package Structure

-`rainbowfish` provides two main classes, `Simulation` and `Optimization`, which perform most of the functionality.
+`angler` provides two main classes, `Simulation` and `Optimization`, which perform most of the functionality.

 Generally, `Simulation` objects are used to perform FDFD simulations, and `Optimization` classes run inverse design and optimization algorithms over `Simulation`s.